fancibleunicorn/social-network-api/README.md

   ## Usage

 Run "node server" or "npm start" to start the program.
 You will need to run the api routes via Insomnia in order to update the database:

   # User Routes
-  - GET `/api/users` To retrieve all Users
+  - GET `/api/users` to retrieve all Users
+  - GET `/api/users/:id` to rtreive a single User by their id
-  - POST `/api/users` to Create a User
+  - POST `/api/users` to create a User

     Example JSON: